 However, besides enjoying the public area, you can also book private arrangements like a private SPA-day, some water ceremonies and massages, and many other treats and treatments.

 If you visit the Gezeitenland, make sure to walk across the Fautpadje, a narrow trail spiked with 1,400 different stones – some round, some really pointy- that stimulate the soles of your feet.
 20 meters of actuation – or torture, whichever way you look at it.

 The Gezeitenland is open daily from 10 a. m. to 7.30 p. m. and the entrance fee depends on the activities and length of your stay.
 For families, there are budget-friendly family-cards.

-You won’t believe it, but Borkum does have an airport – it even has a IATA code which is BKM.
+You won’t believe it, but Borkum does have an airport – it even has an IATA code which is BKM.
 However, I’ve never met anyone who flew in – I probably don’t know the right people.

-Typically, you go to either Eemshaven in the Netherlands or Emden in Germany and there, you take a ferry or a catamaran – according to this schedule.
+Typically, you go to either Eemshaven in the Netherlands or Emden in Germany, and there, you take a ferry or a catamaran – according to this schedule.
 Even though Borkum is not a traffic-free island like for instance its neighbors Juist and Baltrum, I find it’s a major part of the fun exploring the North German islands hiking or cycling.

 If you’re not getting there by car, you have to take the train.

 Taking The Train

 If you are coming from Hamburg, Bremen, or a city within Lower Saxony such as Hannover or Wolfsburg, the Niedersachsen-Ticket, valid in this federal country, might be your best option: It costs 24 €uro for one and you have to add another 5 €uro per person travelling with you.
 So if you are two adults, it will set you back 29 €uro for both of you, if you travel with four other people, you’ll pay 44 €uro for your party of five; not bad, right?!

 A child under 15 travels for free with two adults.